Skip to main content

 The Staff Award aims to recognise members of staff who have shown a strong commitment to their approach to developing and supporting doctoral students, as well as those who have contributed to improving and enhancing the doctoral student experience.
 We welcome a range of different nominations, but they must meet the criteria for at least one of the categories below.

-Any staff member working to facilitate or create a positive culture where doctoral students feel valued, a sense of belonging, able to contribute to research, and able to thrive.
-This may be shown by making a significant and positive contribution to doctoral experience, by providing a voice for students, or working to improve doctoral processes or advocating for change.
+Any staff member working to facilitate or create a positive and inclusive culture where doctoral students feel valued, experience a sense of belonging, are able to contribute to research, and are supported to thrive throughout their doctoral journey.
+This may be shown by making a significant and positive contribution to the doctoral experience, by providing a voice for students, by improving doctoral processes, or by advocating for meaningful change that benefits the doctoral community.

 Some examples to illustrate this may include, but are not limited to:

-- Making an effort to understand doctoral student experience and translate feedback
+• Making a sustained effort to understand the doctoral student experience and translating feedback into tangible improvements

-- Encouraging and facilitating doctoral engagement with quality research and open science practices
+• Encouraging and facilitating doctoral engagement with high-quality research and open research practices

-Any staff member who has shown dedication and passion when facilitating the development of a student, by supporting their career development, their well-being and their ability to thrive and reach their potential at Bath.
+Any staff member who has shown dedication and care in supporting and facilitating the development of a doctoral student.
+This may include supporting their academic and professional progression, their wellbeing and their ability to thrive and reach their potential.
+This category recognises contributions from all staff involved in the doctoral experience, including academic, professional services and technical colleagues.

 Some examples to illustrate this may include, but are not limited to:

-- Dedicated effort to understand career goals of student(s) and provide additional opportunities or increased support for professional development
+• Making a sustained effort to understand a student’s career aspirations and providing tailored advice, opportunities or enhanced support for their professional development

-- Offering pastoral support that has a significant impact on a student’s belonging, well-being or ability to thrive in the doctoral research environment
+• Offering pastoral or wellbeing support that has a meaningful impact on a student’s confidence or ability to thrive

 Eligibility